openfga/openfga.dev/blog/fine-grained-news-2024-05.md

 OpenFGA will be present in [CloudNative SecurityCon North America](https://events.linuxfoundation.org/cloudnativesecuritycon-north-america/)!

-[Maria Ines Parnisari](https://github.com/miparnisari) from the OpenFGA team and [Evan Anderson](https://github.com/evankanderson) form [Stacklok](https://stacklok.com/) will be presenting on [Implementing a Multi-Tenant, Relationship-Based Authorization Model with OpenFGA]( https://cloudnativesecurityconna24.sched.com/event/1dCVn/implementing-a-multi-tenant-relationship-based-authorization-model-with-openfga-evan-anderson-stacklok-maria-ines-parnisari-okta).
+[Maria Ines Parnisari](https://github.com/miparnisari) from the OpenFGA team and [Evan Anderson](https://github.com/evankanderson) from [Stacklok](https://stacklok.com/) will be presenting on [Implementing a Multi-Tenant, Relationship-Based Authorization Model with OpenFGA]( https://cloudnativesecurityconna24.sched.com/event/1dCVn/implementing-a-multi-tenant-relationship-based-authorization-model-with-openfga-evan-anderson-stacklok-maria-ines-parnisari-okta).

 We hope to see you there!